 Houseplants add a certain level of beauty to an indoor environment.
-In addition, their production of oxygen and absorption of CO2 makes for a healthier living space with clean air!
+In addition, their production of oxygen and absorption of CO2 makes for a healthier living space with air purification!
 NASA has found that houseplants can remove up to 87 % of air toxins in 24 hours.
 Studies have proven that indoor plants can increase productivity and concentration by up to 15%, in addition to boosting your mood and reducing stress.
 What’s not to love?

-The following tips will help keep your indoor plants alive and thriving all year long.
+Even if you don’t have a green thumb, the following tips will help keep your indoor plants alive and thriving all year long.

 Here’s where I’ve gone wrong in the past.
 I’m notoriously bad at changing my plant out of the soil bought in.
 When buying a new house plant, research what kind of potting soil it requires!
 If we’re trying to mimic the conditions of the plant’s native habitat, think of how different soil can be from one area to another.
 Contrary to my former opinion, it’s not “all just dirt.”
 A good rule of thumb is that houseplants need a growing medium that is loose enough to allow the roots to easily grow and water to travel through but still packed enough to stay rooted in the pot and provide adequate drainage.